 The CAIR internship and externship program

-*Note* For Fall 2021 Semester Applicants: CAIR National will be recruiting and accepting Fall 2021 applicants with the understanding that the positions will be conducted on a remote basis due to the ongoing Covid-19 Pandemic.
+*Note* For Spring 2022 Semester Applicants: CAIR National will be recruiting and accepting Spring 2022 applicants with the understanding that the positions will be conducted on a remote basis due to the ongoing Covid-19 Pandemic.
 All applicants will be considered equally whether you will be physically in Washington DC or not.
-We hope to offer in-person (as well as remote) positions starting in Spring or Summer 2022.
+We hope to offer in-person (as well as remote) positions starting in Summer 2022.

 As an organization, we believe that the best way to secure a better future for all of us is to empower young Americans with the skills they need to make a difference.
 There is no better teacher than experience.
 Interns at CAIR’s National Headquarters in Washington DC work on substantive projects that lay the foundation for a fair and more inclusive America.
 They develop professional skills, gain insight into the societal impact of public service, and can work with our departments so they might holistically understand the daily operations of a non-profit civil rights organization.